jmtd/wadc/readme.txt

 program (actually, it will append it to the end of it, so if it has any errors WadC will report linenumbers beyond the end of your file :)

+WadC will first look in the directory containing your current .wl file to find the file you asked for.
+If it isn't there, WadC will then try to load it from within the embedded copy of the standard library.

 Generally, ".h" is used for files that are only useful when included somewhere (i.e. don't contain a "main" function) and ".wl" for normal sources. "standard.h" contains useful macros, it should be included